7 fun activities to do with your dad on Father's Day if he's impossible to shop for

 Heads up, y’all: It is Father’s Day this weekend, June 16th.
 Oh, did you forget?
 Me too.
 It’s cool, though, because if your dad is anything like mine, he’d rather spend quality time with you on Father’s Day than get a random shaver as a gift (no shade to shavers, but most dads already have one they swear by).
 Instead of scouring Amazon, why not plan to do something fun with your dad on Father’s Day?
 Think: getting outside, being active, or just hanging out and laughing like you’re old pals because duh, you are.

-We’ve rounded up some of the most fun activities to do with your dad for Father’s Day — and the best news?
-You can definitely book one of these adventures last-minute, and your pops will never be the wiser.
+We’ve rounded up some of the most fun Father’s Day activities to do with your dad this weekend—and the best news?
+You can definitely book one of these adventures last-minute and your pops will never be the wiser.

 It’s no secret that craft breweries have been popping up everywhere the last few years.
 So if you and your dad are beer drinkers, why not take advantage and find a brewery tour in your city that will hit all the best local spots?
 Just google “brewery tour + your city” and you’re sure to find options.

 3See Late Night or Booksmart

 Take your dad to see Booksmart, a movie about badass young women doing badass things.
 He raised you (a badass woman) so you know he’ll love seeing this story on-screen.
 If you can’t make it out to theater, stream Mindy Kaling’s Late Night on Amazon and enjoy a movie night in with your pops.

 Skydiving is the ultimate adventure, but it costs a fortune and it’s scary AF.
 The alternative?
 Indoor skydiving with a virtual reality upgrade.
 Whipping around in a wind tunnel, you get the sensation of skydiving without the risk.
 And with the addition of VR video, you’ll feel like you’re soaring over a gorgeous destination.
 Check out the options from iFly.